TL;DR

 git-steer represents a shift in how we think about developer tooling:

-Old model: Clone repos locally → Make changes → Push → Repeat for each repo
+Old model: Clone repos locally → Scan manually → Fix one by one → Repeat

-New model: Describe intent → MCP dispatches work → Cloud executes → Results appear
+New model: Describe intent → MCP orchestrates → Cloud executes → Dashboard shows results

 The source is open.
 The architecture is documented.
+The dashboard is live.
 The future is autonomous.

 Repository: github.com/ry-ops/git-steer

-Stack: TypeScript, MCP SDK, GitHub API, GitHub Actions
+Stack: TypeScript, MCP SDK, GitHub API, GitHub Actions, Vanilla JS

 License: MIT